-When the Pieces of Venice project first started in 2017, the feeling that triggered the start-up was the deep love that connected Luciano, Karin, and Luca – the founding members – to Venice.
+When the Pieces of Venice project first started in 2017, the feeling that triggered the start-up was the deep love that connected Luciano and Karin – the founding members – to Venice.

 Luciano Marson designed the first item, Elica, which kicked off this original collection and captivated the admiration and participation of a team of friends and designers that were later involved in the project as well.
 The mission was clear: to give back, return Beauty through the design of new original souvenirs for Venice.

 Because Beauty perhaps won’t save the world, but it can certainly help to live better!